sec-fortress/CRTP-Notes/Course Introduction.md

 - Uses cmdlets, native commands, functions, .NET, DLLs, Windows API and much more in a single **program**
 - Powershell scripts are really powerful and could do much stuff in less lines
+- Easy syntax

+ ## **ISE**

+- It is a GUI editor/scripting environment
+- Tab completion, context-sensitive help, syntax highlighting, selective execution, in-line help are some useful features
 -